jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

 ### Dynamic Web Application Security Testing Types
 - 3 Primary types of dynamic web application security testing
   - Penetration Testing
-    - Threat-oriented test yeilding highly practical results regarding risk
+    - Threat-oriented test yielding highly practical results regarding risk
     - Focus on leveraging the application as a means to a specific target or objective
     - Layered defensive are often left in place the simulate the full defensive posture of the target
     - Objective: find an exploitation pathway to the defined target from a specified threat perspective
     - An exercise in reverse engineering that focuses on manipulating inputs and evaluating responses to identify vulnerable behavior
     - Important for a tester to know how web apps are constructed in order to be effective at testing them
   - Vulnerability Assessment
-    - A vulnerability-oriented test yeilding theoretical results reguarding risk
+    - A vulnerability-oriented test yielding theoretical results regarding risk
     - Layered defenses are removed to prevent interfering with vulnerability discovery
     - Security controls should be left in monitoring mode for data points
     - Objective: vulnerability discovery